aws-samples/eks-workshop/content/beginner/191_secrets/kms-custom-keystore.md

 #### Cost

-Aside from compliance considerations, your team will want to consider the cost of using this feature.
-For comparison, I will list the cost of using a CMK created with the default KMS functionality.
-Then, I will list of the cost of using a CMK created with the custom key store functionality.
+Aside from compliance and security requirements, you may want to consider the cost of using custom key stores.
+Below you can find a cost comparison between default AWS KMS key store and AWS KMS custom key store for the N. Virginia AWS region (us-east-1).
+You can find the latest KMS pricing information [here](https://aws.amazon.com/kms/pricing/).

-##### KMS Standard (Monthly Cost)
+##### KMS Default (Monthly Cost)

 - 1 CMK = $1.00
-- 90 requests = $0.00 (due to the free tier of 20,000 requests)
+- 100 requests = $0.00 (free tier of 20,000 requests/month)
 - **Total Cost = $1.00**

 ##### KMS Custom Key Store (Monthly Cost)

 - 1 CMK = $1.00
-- 90 requests = $0.00 (due to the free tier of 20,000 requests)
+- 100 requests = $0.00 (free tier of 20,000 requests/month)
 - 2 CloudHSM Instances = $2,380.80
 - **Total Cost = $2,381.80**